-- Candidates must take the General Education Core before applying to teacher education (https://www.nsu.edu/education/cpd/index (https://www.nsu.edu/education/cpd/index/))
+- 1. Candidates must successfully complete 30 credit hours (GPA 2.75 or greater) before applying to teacher education.

-- Candidates are required to enroll in an undergraduate degree in the field in which they plan to teach:
+- 2. Candidates are required to enroll in an undergraduate degree in the field in which they plan to teach:

 - Art/Fine Arts

 - Biology

-- · Chemistry
+- Chemistry

 - · English

 - · Health and Physical Education

 - · History and Social Science

 - Mathematics

-- Music/Instrumental
+- · Music/Instrumental

-- · Music/Vocal
+- Music/Vocal

 - · Physics

-- 3. During the second semester of their sophomore year, candidates interested in teaching should submit an application for Admissions to Teacher Education to the Center for Professional Development.
+- 3. During the summer after freshman year or the first semester of their sophomore year, candidates interested in teaching need to submit an application for Admissions to Teacher Education to the Teacher Education Admissions Committee (Teacher Education Admissions (https://forms.office.com/pages/responsepage.aspx? id=XSuPhKnBxUeoJW4zH7LkEV_Sp0bqAUNLIT26ajKanZxUQ0dTNzFUUTIRMERBR1ZUWE5MRDU5WUFTNy4u)).
 The criteria for admissions are as follows:

-- Passing Praxis Core Skills Test or the equivalent SAT/ACT board approved passing scores; or Virginia Communication and Literacy Assessment (VCLA) and PRAXIS Core Skills for Math individually.
+- a.
+Passing Virginia Communication and Literacy Assessment (VCLA)

-Please note, Elementary and Special Education candidates are required to pass the Reading for Virginia Educators (RVE) in addition to the PRAXIS Core Skills Test.
+Please note , Elementary and Special Education candidates are required to pass the Reading for Virginia Educators (RVE) in addition to the VCLA.